Sharing economy: Criticism

-Oxford Internet Institute, Economic Geographer, Graham has argued that key parts of the sharing economy impose a new balance of power onto workers.
-By bringing together workers in low- and high-income countries, gig economy platforms that are not geographically-confined can bring about a 'race to the bottom' for workers.
+Oxford Internet Institute Economic Geographer Mark Graham argued that key parts of the sharing economy impose a new balance of power onto workers.
+By bringing together workers in low- and high-income countries, gig economy platforms that are not geographically confined can bring about a 'race to the bottom' for workers.

 Relationship to job loss

 New York Magazine wrote that the sharing economy has succeeded in large part because the real economy has been struggling.
 Specifically, in the magazine's view, the sharing economy succeeds because of a depressed labor market, in which "lots of people are trying to fill holes in their income by monetizing their stuff and their labor in creative ways", and in many cases, people join the sharing economy because they've recently lost a full-time job, including a few cases where the pricing structure of the sharing economy may have made their old jobs less profitable (e.g. full-time taxi drivers who may have switched to Lyft or Uber).
 The magazine writes that "In almost every case, what compels people to open up their homes and cars to complete strangers is money, not trust....
 Tools that help people trust in the kindness of strangers might be pushing hesitant sharing-economy participants over the threshold to adoption.
 But what's getting them to the threshold in the first place is a damaged economy and harmful public policy that has forced millions of people to look to odd jobs for sustenance."

 Uber's "audacious plan to replace human drivers" may increase job loss as even freelance driving will be replaced by automation.

 However, in a report published in January 2017, Carl Benedikt Frey found that while the introduction of Uber had not led to jobs being lost, but had caused a reduction in the incomes of incumbent taxi drivers of almost 10%.
-Frey found that the "sharing economy", and Uber, in particular, has had substantial negative impacts on workers wages.
+Frey found that the "sharing economy", and Uber, in particular, has had substantial negative impacts on workers’ wages.

 Some people believe the Great Recession led to the expansion of the sharing economy because job losses enhanced the desire for temporary work, which is prevalent in the sharing economy.
 However, there are disadvantages to the worker; when companies use contract-based employment, the "advantage for a business of using such non-regular workers is obvious: It can lower labor costs dramatically, often by 30 percent, since it is not responsible for health benefits, social security, unemployment or injured workers' compensation, paid sick or vacation leave and more.
 Contract workers, who are barred from forming unions and have no grievance procedure, can be dismissed without notice".